kubernetes/website/content/en/docs/concepts/services-networking/endpoint-slices.md

 of updates to clients that are watching for changes, but the size of those update message is much smaller at large scale.

-EndpointSlices also enabled innovation around new features such dual-stack networking and topology-aware routing.
+EndpointSlices also enabled innovation around new features such as dual-stack networking and topology-aware routing.

 ## {{% heading "whatsnext" %}}